tuckerconnelly/react-stack-nav/README.md

 }
 ```

-With `index: 0` to say, hey, we're on the first history object.
+With `index: 0` to say, hey, we're on the first history entry.

 ---

-NOW, if you want to use the history object, to ya know, render stuff, you can do so directly:
+If you want to use the history object, to ya know, render stuff, you can do so directly:

 ```js